GlitchCrafterOfficial/Glitchcrafter---VSCode-React-Essentials/README.md

 Say goodbye to the risk of forgetting vital development extensions.
 In contrast to manual setup, with Glitchcrafter, accessing a comprehensive set of top-tier React development tools is as simple as installing a single extension.

+> **Note**: I recommend to use this extension pack in a new profile and restart VSCode after installation to ensure all extensions are working correctly.

 ## Table of Contents

 - [Glitchcrafter React Extension Pack](#glitchcrafter-react-extension-pack)